russell-n/apcommand/apcommand/documentation/user/index.rst

 User Documentation
 ==================

 Installing this package will create two commands (so far) -- ``atheros`` and ``broadcom``.
-Although they are similar, they were done at separate times and in isolation (and both abandoned when the APs were taken away) so they are not entirely the same.
+Although they are similar, they were done at separate times and in isolation (and were only available for a limited time) so they are not entirely the same.

 The Atheros
 -----------